nao7sep/Resources/Documents/AI-Generated Notes/Optimizing Images for the Web - A Comprehensive Guide.md

             {
                 // If metadata or context indicates Adobe RGB:
                 // image.TransformColorSpace(ColorProfile.AdobeRGB1998, ColorProfile.SRGB);
-                // Otherwise, do nothing or embed an sRGB profile if you must.
+                // Otherwise, do nothing or embed an sRGB profile if needed.
             }

             // 3) Remove only the EXIF thumbnail, keep other EXIF data var exifProfile = image.GetExifProfile();
-            if (exifProfile != null)
+            if (exifProfile != null && exifProfile.ThumbnailOffset != 0 && exifProfile.ThumbnailLength != 0)
             {
-                exifProfile.RemoveValue(ExifTag.ThumbnailOffset);
-                exifProfile.RemoveValue(ExifTag.ThumbnailLength);
-                exifProfile.RemoveValue(ExifTag.ThumbnailData);
+                exifProfile.RemoveThumbnail();
                 image.SetProfile(exifProfile);
             }